babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 })(undefined.jQuery);
 ```

-This was [changed in v7](https://github.com/babel/babel/pull/6280) so that it won't auto inject the `"use strict"` directive unless it actually is a `module`.
+This was [changed in v7](https://github.com/babel/babel/pull/6280) so that it won't auto inject the `"use strict"` directive unless it is a `module`.

 It was also not in Babel's original scope to compile dependencies: we actually got issue reports that people would accidently do it, making the build slower.
-So there may be a lot of defaults and documentation in the tooling that purposely not allow compiling `node_modules`.
+There is a lot of defaults and documentation in the tooling that purposely disable compiling `node_modules`.

 ### Using Non-Standard Syntax